ali322/content-replace-webpack-plugin/README.md

     },
     plugins:[
         new ContentReplacePlugin({
-          external: ['path/to/other/file'] // other files which not in webpack assets
+          external: ['path/to/other/file'], // other files which not in webpack assets
+          chunks: ['index'],
           rules: {
             '.js': content => content.replace('/foo', '/bar')
           }